Turing (programming language)

 Turing is a high-level, general purpose programming language developed in 1982 by Ric Holt and James Cordy, at University of Toronto in Ontario, Canada.
 It was designed to help students taking their first computer science course learn how to code.
-Turing is a descendant of Pascal, Euclid, and SP/k that features a clean syntax and precise machine-independent semantics.
+Turing is a descendant of Pascal, Euclid, and SP/k with a clean syntax and precise machine-independent semantics.

 Turing 4.1.0 is the latest stable version.
-Versions 4.1.1 and 4.1.2 do not emit stand alone .exe files.
+Versions 4.1.1 and 4.1.2 do not emit standalone program .exe files.
 Versions pre-4.1.0 have outdated syntax and functions.

 Overview

 Named after British computer scientist Alan Turing, Turing is used mainly as a teaching language at the high school and university level.
 Two other versions exist, Object-Oriented Turing and Turing+, a systems programming variant.
 In September 2001, "Object Oriented Turing" was renamed "Turing" and the original Turing was renamed "Classic Turing".
 Turing is now unsupported by Holt Software Associates in Toronto, Ontario.
 Turing was widely used in high schools in Ontario as an introduction to programming.

 On November 28, 2007, Turing, which was previously a commercial programming language, became freeware, available to download from the developer's website free of charge for personal, commercial, and educational use.

 The makers of Turing, Holt Software Associates, have since ceased operations, and Turing has seen no further development since November 25, 2007.